The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 Money doesn’t grow on trees.
 Money grows on real estate.

 As we’ve learned over the years, every dollar that we invest in real estate goes to work for us, and in more ways than one.
-It’s like having a bunch of little minions out there.
+It’s like having a bunch of little real estate investing minions out there.

-There are five core ways each dollar works for you when you invest it in real estate:
+There are five core ways each dollar works for you when you with real estate investments:

-This is perhaps the biggest benefit of investing in real estate.
+This is perhaps the biggest benefit of real estate investing.
 Unlike other types of investments, real estate generates passive cash flow.

-When you invest in a real estate asset, you’re buying the asset to rent it out to tenants, who then pay you for the opportunity to live in, or otherwise use, your property.
-Once you pay all your expenses, the rest of that rent check is yours to keep, aka, your cash flow.
+When you invest in a real estate asset, like a rental property, you’re buying the asset to rent it out to tenants, who then pay you for the opportunity to live in, or otherwise use, your rental properties.
+Once you pay all your expenses, the rest of that rent check is yours to keep, aka, your cash flow or passive income.

 This is what they call mailbox money.